-Mr. Charlton's first three court hearings reflect indifference to these rights violations, which likely would have been prevented by the presence of counsel.
-No party in the courtroom mentioned Criminal Rule 3.2.1, expressed any concern that the Court failed to advise Mr. Charlton of his constitutional rights, discussed the presumption of release guaranteed by Criminal Rule 3.2, or stated that it was in any way improper to proceed without defense counsel for any one of these three hearings.
+No party in the courtroom during the preliminary appearance mentioned Criminal Rule 3.2.1, expressed any concern that the Court failed to advise Mr. Heng of his constitutional rights, or discussed the presumption of release guaranteed by Criminal Rule 3.2.
+The only recognition of the impropriety of proceeding without defense counsel present for the preliminary appearance hearing was an expression of regret that there was "not enough time" to have counsel present for a hearing commencing just 5 minutes after the start of the business day.

-It should already be clear to all participants in our criminal legal system that an arrestee is entitled to counsel at his or her preliminary appearance hearing the next court day following arrest.
-To the extent these mandates are being ignored around our state (as evidenced by similar proceedings in Clark County Superior Court, in the accompanying case of State v.
-Heng, No. 101159-81), amici requests that this Court reiterate that every defendant, in every county of our state, shall be represented by a lawyer at his or her preliminary appearance hearing and bail hearings.
+It should already be clear to all participants in our criminal legal system that an arrestee is entitled to counsel at his or her preliminary appearance hearing the next court day ignored around our state (as evidenced by similar proceedings in Grays Harbor County Superior Court, in the accompanying case of State v.
+Charlton, No. 101269-11), amici requests that this Court reiterate that every defendant, in every county of our state, shall be represented by a lawyer at his or her preliminary appearance hearing and bail hearings.